 Caroline Hull

-Caroline Hull is a playwright and dramaturg from Central Florida, with a degree in Creative Writing and Theatre.
-She is currently in pursuit of her Master's Degree in Theatre Studies (Focus on Writing/Research).
+Caroline Hull is a playwright and dramaturg from Central Florida, with a Master's Degree in Theatre from the University of Central Florida, as well as a BA from the same University in both English (Creative Writing) and Theatre Studies.
 She has had numerous scripts workshopped at the University of Central Florida, and has participated in the Kennedy Center American College Theatre Festival for both playwriting and dramaturgy.
 She is the recipient of the following awards from KCACTF Region IV; Citizen Artist Award (Foul Lines, 2023), Excellence in Playwriting in the Short Form (Foul Lines, 2023), the John Cauble Award for Outstanding Short Play (Break, 2019), Special Recognition for Scholarly Research in Dramaturgy (UCF's The Interference, 2022), and Special Recognition for Digital Dramaturgy (UCF's Kill, Move, Paradise, 2020).

 A story of discovery and connection between two young adults in stasis.
 Easygoing, optimist dropout Mitchell and cynical shut-in Ellie agree to play hooky from their required support group, and through their scheme, start emerging from their shells.
 A one-act drama about real friendship, empathy, and the value of human lives.